-This week’s hand-picked bunch of contemporary floral wallpaper is by way of celebrating summer in the garden.
+This week’s hand-picked bunch of contemporary floral wallpapers is by way of celebrating summer in the garden.
 It’s an absolutely magical time of the year, don’t you think?

-Maybe, though, to call it a trend is perhaps a bit of a stretch.
+To call it a trend, though, is perhaps a bit of a stretch.
 As I don’t think floral wallpaper ever really goes out of fashion, do you?

 That said, there’s no shortage of delicate and pretty contemporary floral wallpapers too.
 In fresh, bright hues they’re exquisitely evocative of the traditional English country garden in the summertime.